gunnarmorling/1brc/README.md

 The leaderboard is only means to an end for achieving this goal.
 If you observe drastically different results though, please open an issue.

-See [Entering the Challeng](#entering-the-challenge) for instructions how to enter the challenge with your own implementation.
+See [Entering the Challenge](#entering-the-challenge) for instructions how to enter the challenge with your own implementation.
 The [Show & Tell](https://github.com/gunnarmorling/1brc/discussions/categories/show-and-tell) features a wide range of 1BRC entries built using other languages, databases, and tools.

 ### Results (Original Evaluation Environment)